AnubisLMS/Anubis/docs/README.md

 Single Sign On.
 By doing this, we are outsourcing our authentication.
 This saves a whole lot of headaches while being arguably more secure than if we rolled our own.

-In implementation, the frontend loads it will attempt to authenticate with the API.
-If there is a stale or broken token in the current cookies, the frontend will redirect users to the NYU login page.
-Given that they authenticate there, they will be redirected back to the API, where we will provide them with a token.
-From there, they will be logged into Anubis.

 All of this is about 20 lines on our end.
 All that is necessary are some keys from NYU IT.

 ### 2.3 Submission Pipeline